iu2frl/Lightsaber/README.md

-# Lightsaber
+# IU2FRL Lightsaber

-Python code of my Lightsaber
+This repo contains the python code of my lightsaber

 ## Original project